 - SNODE WR100

-In addition, this package includes six months of access to the MyCloudFitness app, which offers a selection of pre-made workout programmes and scenic routes to change up your sessions and keep your workouts interesting.
+Additionally, the rowing machine includes six months of access to the MyCloudFitness app, offering you a selection of pre-made workouts and scenic routes to change up your sessions and keep your workouts interesting.

-It comes with dual directional resistance with 4 levels of adjustable tension so you can alter the difficulty of your workouts whenever you need to up the intensity as you work towards improving your cardio.
+It comes with dual directional resistance with four levels of adjustable tension.
+Therefore, you can alter the difficulty of your workouts whenever you need to up the intensity as you work towards improving your cardio.

 Ultimately, if you're looking for a foldable bit of kit on a budget, then we feel this Sunny Health & Fitness SF-RW5606 is well worth considering.

 Stamina looks as though it has struck gold with its ATS Air Rower.
 True to its name, the ATS Air Rower utilises air resistance, similar to some of the best air bikes, by means of blades interacting with the air.
 Stamina claims that this design choice contributes to a smoother rowing motion.

 In addition, the rower is equipped with a monitor that conveniently displays your speed, distance, time, and calories burned.
 This feature allows you to easily track the intensity of your workout.